-The following table shows the elements of the MTA's annual OPEB cost for the year, the amount actually paid, and changes in the MTA's net OPEB obligation to the plan for the years ended December 31, 2015 and 2014.
+The following table shows the elements of the MTA's annual OPEB cost for the year, the amount actually paid, and changes in the MTA's net OPEB obligation to the plan for the periods ended March 31, 2016 and December 31, 2015.
 The portion of this actuarial present value allocated to a valuation year is called the Normal Cost.
 Calculations are based on the types of benefits provided under the terms of the substantive plan at the time of each valuation and on the pattern of sharing costs between the employer and plan members to that point.
 Calculations reflect a long-term perspective.